I tried extracting exercise records from Ring Fit Adventure's result screen using the multimodal capabilities of Foundation Models

 }

-// ② Fall back if Apple Intelligence is disabled or model is not downloaded
+// ② Fall back if Apple Intelligence is disabled or the model is not downloaded

-// * isAvailable does not confirm the readiness state of Vision sub-models,
+// Note: isAvailable does not check the readiness of Vision submodels,

-// so runtime errors are caught in the catch block
+// so runtime errors are caught with catch

 guard SystemLanguageModel.default.isAvailable else {